Slantwise convection and heat transport in icy moon oceans: Discussion

 \section{Discussion}

 We investigate heat transport associated with slantwise convection in the ocean interior, away from boundary layers, under conditions relevant to icy moons.
-Using convection-resolving simulations of rotating Rayleigh–Bénard convection on a tilted $f$-plane, we examine heat fluxes both in the axial direction ($\mathbf{e_z}$) and the radial direction ($\mathbf{e_r}$).
-We find that the flux–gradient relationship in the axial direction follows

-consistent with the classical diffusion-free (CIA) scaling at fixed latitude, now extended to include latitude dependence.
-Radial heat transport follows a similar form,

-These scalings imply that the total convective heat flux vector lies between the direction of gravity and the rotation axis.
-Vertical transport increases with latitude, while meridional transport is poleward, both of which support the formation of a poleward-thinning ice shell, qualitatively consistent with observations of Enceladus.
+Using convection-resolving simulations of rotating Rayleigh-Bénard convection on a tilted $f$-plane, we examine heat fluxes in both the axial and radial directions.
+We find scaling laws consistent with the classical diffusion-free (CIA) scaling at fixed latitude, extended here to include latitude dependence (Equations~\ref{eq:scaling-z}~\&~\ref{eq:scaling-r}).
+The heat transport in the axial and radial directions is of comparable magnitude, suggesting that both components should be included in parameterizations of slantwise convection in icy moon oceans.
+These scalings show that the total convective heat flux vector lies between the directions of gravity and planetary rotation.
+The vertical heat transport increases with latitude, and the meridional transport is poleward, both of which support the formation of a poleward-thinning ice shell, qualitatively consistent with observations of Enceladus.

-The typical convective plume size in icy moon oceans can be estimated as $l_{\mathrm{plume}} \sim B^{1/4} (2\Omega)^{-3/4} H^{1/2}$ \cite{fernando1989turbulent,jones1993convection,bire2022exploring}, corresponding to approximately 0.01--0.1$^\circ$ in latitude (Table~S1).
-Even in the highest-resolution global simulations to date (1/24$^\circ$) \cite{ashkenazy2021dynamic}, such plumes cannot be properly resolved.
-This underscores the need for subgrid-scale parameterizations.
-Our results show that heat transport in both the axial and radial directions is of comparable magnitude and eddy size, suggesting that both components should be included in future parameterizations of slantwise convection in the icy moon oceans.

 Zonal jets emerge in most simulations.
-Sensitivity tests show that the presence of zonal jets influences the meridional heat transport, although the jet strength itself has little effect.
+Sensitivity tests show that the presence of zonal jets influences the radial heat transport, although the jet strength itself has little effect.
 We performed one simulation with meridional jets, where the meridional heat flux reverses sign and becomes equatorward (Table~\ref{tab:output} and Supplementary Text S3).
 However, in realistic icy moon oceans, the $\beta$-effect arising from planetary rotation and spherical geometry promotes zonal jets and suppresses meridional jets \cite{rhines1975waves,vallis2017atmospheric}.
 We therefore focus on simulations with zonal jets only, where all simulations exhibit a poleward meridional heat transport.